The Cenote Capital of Mexico Is Still Under the Radar

 Cost: Starts at $40

-The last cenote on the route, nothing quite tops Popul Vuh.
+Nothing quite tops Popul Vuh.
 Like anything remote and uncrowded, it’s not easy to get to: even once you’ve arrived at the end of the road, you’ll need to walk another mile or so through thick jungle to get to the cenote’s mouth.
-You won’t find electricity, WiFi, or much cell service in the area, and it’s unusual to find more than a handful of people sharing the big, open waters—making this a true escape.
+You won’t find electricity, WiFi, or much cell service in the area, and it’s unusual to find more than a handful of people sharing the big, open waters, making this a truly serene escape.

 Nick Hilden is a travel, fitness, arts, and fiction writer whose work has appeared in the Los Angeles Times, Men’s Health, the Daily Beast, Vice, Greatist, and more.
 You can follow his weird adventures via Instagram or Twitter.